 Things can get a little rowdy when you’re tailgaiting properly.
 This simple stainless steel growler is a great way to bring your beer to the game, keep it icy cold, and not have to worry about caps, glass, and spills.
 It holds a whopping 64 oz and the swing top keeps it sealed up and safe from spills.

 What’s a party without some tunes?
 If you’re waiting for the game to start or watching the crowds filter out of the lot, this speaker will keep the bass going.
-This speaker was made for outdoor parties with its 360 degrees of sound.
-It even has an “outdoor mode” so it can adapt to an open air setting.
+This speaker was made for outdoor parties with 360 degrees of sound.
+It even has an “outdoor mode” so it can adapt to an open-air setting.
 But probably the best part about this speaker is Heist Mode.
-Up to 5 folks can connect through bluetooth at a time so you can take turns playing DJ till kickoff.
+Up to 5 folks can connect through Bluetooth at a time so you can take turns playing DJ till kickoff.

 Oh DIRECTV subscribers, we haven’t forgotten about you.
 But your system is just a bit more complicated.
 Because you need a whole portable satellite dish.
 The good news is, they have a whole kit that comes with a tripod.
 Created with RVer’s in-mind, it works just as well for folks who need some HD game time away from home.
 Again you have to be a Direct TV subscriber, and if you want games anywhere, that means NFL Ticket too.

 Now that you’re all set up with your awesome HD service, you’ll need a screen to watch it on.
 You could rig up an elaborate way to keep your normal desktop screen in enough shade that you can see the plays.
 Or you could try this TV that has been specifically designed to be used outdoors.
 It’s weatherproof and delivers a gorgeous HD picture even on bright days.
 And don’t think you’re shelling out this kind of dough for 16 games a year.
-This TV can be used on your patio, sun porch, and camping too.
+In addition to being a mainstay in your tailgating gear arsenal this TV can be used on your patio, sun porch, and camping too.

 When it comes to yard games, Kan Jam might be one of the newest on the market.
 But it is quickly growing in popularity.
-There are two teams, and partners face-off on opposite sides.
+There are two teams, and partners face off on opposite sides.
 Your partner throws the frisbee toward your can and you slam it down into the can as it reaches you.
-Alternately your teammate could be a quick learner and throw the frisbee through the slot in the can, automatically winning the game.
+Alternatively your teammate could be a quick learner and throw the frisbee through the slot in the can, automatically winning the game.

-Another relatively new yard game, this one features two poles with cans on the top separated by about 20-30 feet.
+Another relatively new yard game to add to your tailgating accessories, this one features two poles with cans on the top separated by about 20-30 feet.
 Teams of two players join each other and take turns throwing the frisbee in an attempt to knock the can off the other team’s pole.
-The other team can then respond by catching the frisbee and can (no points for the throwing team), or one or the other (2 or 1 points for the opposing team), or to fall in a heap with nothing to show for their efforts (3 points for the others).
+The other team can then respond by catching the frisbee and can (no points for the throwing team), or one or the other (2 or 1 point for the opposing team), or to fall in a heap with nothing to show for their efforts (3 points for the others).

-And oldie-but-goodie, cornhole has made a recent comeback at backyard barbecues.
+And oldie-but-goodie, cornhole is the ultimate tailgating game and has made a recent comeback at backyard barbecues.
 But it’s kind of hard to tote around two heavy wooden boxes.
 Enter – portable cornhole.
 Same great game in an easy to pack, super light little package.